Additional Information#

 There are two ways to run the ClickHouse scripts - using the Jupyter notebooks or as Python scripts.
 Both approaches are explained below.

-To run as scripts, the necessary packages are available inside of the development container.
-Refer to the Installation section of this guide for how to start the development container.
-Then identify the name of the database of interest by using the clickhouse-client or using the database name in the Configurations tab in the UI.
+To run as scripts, the necessary packages are available inside the development container.
+Refer to the Installation section of this guide for instructions on starting the development container.
+Then, identify the name of the database of interest by using the clickhouse-client or by entering the database name in the Configurations tab of the UI.

 $ clickhouse-client